-TEP is now accepting Travel and Classroom Innovation grant applications.
+TEP will continue accepting Travel and Classroom Innovation grant applications on a rolling basis.

 Lewis & Clark’s student run newspaper, The Pioneer Log, featured the Teaching Excellence Program in its last issue.

 The CAS Teaching Excellence Program (TEP) provides resources to faculty members to support them in strengthening and expanding their teaching expertise, with the goal of best serving the needs of Lewis & Clark’s undergraduates.
 Funded by a grant from the Andrew W. Mellon Foundation, the program strives to create opportunities for collaboration and to provide assistance to faculty as they refine and share teaching practices with their colleagues.

 TEP offers a number of resources and events designed to help disseminate best practices in pedagogy.
 The program is designed not only to assist professors, but also to bring faculty together – across all disciplines and throughout their careers – to discuss and apply teaching techniques that are engaging, inclusive, and innovative.
 By offering workshops, bringing distinguished speakers to campus, and hosting regular lunchtime gatherings, TEP will dovetail with the efforts of other on-campus programs to support faculty development.